OpenBankingUK/OBL-ModelBank-Integration/README.md

 | International Standing Orders            | [https://rs1.obie.uk.ozoneapi.io/open-banking/v4.0/pisp/international-standing-orders](https://rs1.obie.uk.ozoneapi.io/open-banking/v4.0/pisp/international-standing-orders)                       |

 ## <a name="vrpendpoints"></a>Variable Recurring Payments (VRP) endpoints
+At the moment, the Model Bank v4.0 does not support the new PUT VRP or PATCH VRP endpoints introduced to allow VRP consent data to be migrated from the v3.1.x standards to the new v4.0 data schemas.
+These two new v4.0 VRP endpoints will be supported in a future Model Bank release.

 | Item                 | v4.0                                                                                                                                                         |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |